The New England Journal of Medicine November 11, 2004

 Population

-Men with symptomatic heart failure
+Men with impaired left ventricular function and heart failure

 Comparator

-Placebo or Prazosin
+Placebo or prazosin

 Endpoint